 When it comes to toppings, don’t overdo it.
 You don’t need carnitas, asada, and black beans all on your nachos.
 It’s too much for the chips to handle.
 Choose one great flavor and do that one well.
 You can, of course, kill it with some dope shredded pork, adobe prawns, or even Taco Tuesday ground beef.
 You do you.

-I like to go with either stewed and spicy black beans or braised and then fried steak.
+I like to go with either stewed and spicy black beans or braised steak.
 In this case, the steak was the way to go as no vegetarians were dropping by.
 I seared the steak with toasted spices (allspice, smokey anchos chili powder, and cumin) and then braised it with a cup of beef stock.
 Once the stock is braised off, I did a rough chop on the meat and then fried it up in pork lard to add a crispness.
 It becomes a crisp and tender umami bomb.
-It’s also really hard not to straight up just eat the steak at this point.
+It’s also really hard not to straight-up just eat the steak at this point.

 4. ALWAYS LAYER

 Layering is key.
 Chips.
 Cheese.
 Chips.
 Steak.
 Cheese.
 The bottom layer of chips and cheese add that dimension to a plate of nachos that takes it from good to great.
 And, honestly, what dish isn’t better with an extra layer of melted cheese in the middle?
 Yeah, none.